Meraner Höhenweg with Hotel Before and After

 Arrival in Merano

 Today you will arrive in Merano, where we have arranged a hotel room for you.
-Spend the afternoon exploring this charming spa town, known for its beautiful gardens and scenic views.
-Enjoy the local Italian cuisine, and be sure to get a good rest before your trek.
+Spend the afternoon exploring the town’s gardens and views.
+Enjoy some local Italian food, and make sure to get a good rest before your trek.

 Villa Sabine